08 Jun EMDR Therapy vs. Traditional Trauma Counseling

 How Many EMDR Sessions Until Improvement?

-76% of patients report noticeable changes within 3-5 sessions (EMDR International Association, 2023).
+Approximately 76% of clients report noticeable changes within 3–5 sessions (EMDR International Association, 2023).
+Individual timelines vary by history, stability, and session frequency.

 Can Traditional Counseling Handle Severe PTSD?

-Yes – cognitive processing therapy shows 68% efficacy for combat-related PTSD (VA Study, 2024).
+Yes.
+Cognitive processing therapy shows about 68% efficacy for combat-related PTSD (VA Study, 2024).
+Prolonged exposure and other trauma-focused CBT approaches are also well-supported.

 Is EMDR Covered by U.S. Insurance?